|January 19, 2017 BOE Meeting|

 Donald A. Kirkegaard - President

-Donald Kirkegaard was appointed to the Board of Education December 2006.
+Donald Kirkegaard was appointed to the Board of Education in December 2006.
 Kirkegaard has worked in K-12 education for 30 plus years and is currently superintendent of the Meade School District.
 He is a member of the School Administrators of South Dakota.
 Kirkegaard has been involved with the North Central Association at the local, state and national level.
 He received his B.S.
 Degree from South Dakota State University (SDSU), Brookings, and his M.S.
 Degree from Northern State University, Aberdeen.
 He continued his education at the University of South Dakota (USD), Vermillion, where he received an Educational Specialist Degree.
 His term expires Dec.
 31, 2018.

-Patricia Simmons - Vice President
+Deb Shephard - Vice President

 Sioux Falls, SD

-Kelly Duncan, Vermillion, was appointed to the Board of Education in November 1996.
-An alumnus of the University of South Dakota, Dr. Duncan received a bachelor's degree in Business Education in 1983, a master's degree in counseling in 1988, and a PhD in Counselor Education in 2003.
+Kelly Duncan, Aberdeen, was appointed to the Board of Education in November 1996.
+An alumnus of the University of South Dakota, Dr. Duncan received a bachelor's degree in Business Education in 1983, a master's degree in counseling in 1988, and a Ph.D. in Counselor Education in 2003.
+Dr. Duncan currently serves as the Dean of the Northern State University Millicent Atkins School of Education.
 Her K-12 teaching includes working as a secondary business instructor then as a K-12 school counselor.
-Dr. Duncan is currently an associate professor of counseling at The University of South Dakota and the director of the USD Counseling and Psychological Services Clinic at the University of South Dakota.
-She served as president of the board from 2007 to 2011.
-Her term expires in Dec.
-31, 2016.
+Dr. Duncan was an associate professor of counseling at The University of South Dakota and the director of the USD Counseling and Psychological Services Clinic at the University of South Dakota from 2006-15.

 Glenna N. Fouberg